AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/breakpoints.md

 ---
-group: frontend-developer-guide
-title: Add a custom breakpoint
+title: Add a Custom Breakpoint | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## What's in this topic
+# Add a custom breakpoint

 Breakpoints are used in stylesheets to set up the screen width at which the design changes, for example, from the mobile to the desktop version.
 Themes provided with the application implement a list of [default breakpoints](css.md#breakpoints).
 This topic describes how to add a custom breakpoint in your theme.

-## Overview

 To add a custom breakpoint in your theme, you need to do the following: